iclectic/stroke-prediction-using-machine-learning/README.md

 The data was then split into training and testing sets with a split ratio of 70:30.
 Four machine learning models were used - SVM, Logistic Regression, K-Nearest Neighbor, and Neural Network, to predict the probability of a person having a stroke.
 The accuracy score was used as the evaluation criteria for the models.
 Results

 After training and testing the models, the accuracy score of each model was calculated.
-The results showed that SVM and Neural Network had the highest accuracy score of, followed by Logistic Regression and K-Nearest Neighbor.
+The results showed that SVM and Neural Network had the highest accuracy score, followed by Logistic Regression and K-Nearest Neighbor.

 ## Conclusion